These are the healthy Halloween hacks you need

 Nobody *really* enjoys a trip to the dentist.
 In order to avoid the horrors of cavities, fillings and other dental disasters make sure you're brushing frequently.
 Once in the morning, once after school and once before bed.
 If you're eating a lot of surgary sweets on the go, try investing in a travel toothbrush and toothpaste.
 You don't want that caramel from your lunchtime Snickers hiding in your teeth all day.
 A brush after lunch or in between classes will keep your breath fresh and save you the toothache later.

 4. No candy for breakfast.

-Having all this candy at your disposal can be tempting, but don't let it replace your important meals.
+Having all this candy at your disposal can be tempting, but don't let it replace your healthy food.
 Try to avoid eating lots of sweets in the morning or in place of meals.
-You still want to have a balanced diet while you're enjoying your Halloween feast.
-Making sure your regular diet is still healthy will also help to reduce the negative effects of eating so much sugar like that pesky sugar rush and crash.
+Eating a balanced breakfast, lunch and dinner with only a few pieces of candy in between will also help you avoid that pesky sugar rush and crash.

 What's your favortie Halloween candy?
 Let us know in the comments.